BHS JAZZ PROGRAMS

 Bands

-Our five vibrant bands are taught by our beloved director, Sarah Cline, with help from sectional leaders from our community.
-The bands perform at the Berkeley High Little Theater, Yoshis, and at festivals around the Bay and beyond.
+Our five vibrant bands are taught by program co-directors Sarah Cline and Robert Robert Figueroa, with help from sectional leaders from our community.
+The bands perform at the Berkeley High Little Theater, Yoshis, and festivals around the Bay and beyond.

 JazzGirls Day